 Windows, external doors and joinery

 Repair category 2

-Notes Double glazed units to front bedroom window and a bathroom window are defective having failed and allowed condensation to form between the panes.
+Notes Double glazed units to first floor bedrooms and a ground floor bedroom are defective having failed and allowed condensation to form between the panes.
 Repairs, including the replacement of defective units, will be required.
-Window catches were noted to be stiff and the window of the ground floor shower room has been packed with material to improve the wind and water proofing.